trunks-social/trunks-public/README.md

 ## Translating

+Translation is managed in crowdin, see https://crowdin.com/project/trunkssocial for contributions.

+### Manual translation

 Checkout the `app_en.arb` file to see the current english translation for the application.

 To translate into a new language, create a new arb file specific to that language locale.